lilliesheely/Puzzle-Swap/README.md

 Click above to check out the Neighborhood Puzzle Swap!
 Register to be able to message puzzle owners and start borrowing puzzles!

 ## <div align="center">Future Upgrades</div>
-- [ ] Create an 'On loan' feature, where the owner can mark the puzzle as 'on-loan' and it will no longer display in the puzzle index as an available puzzle.
+- [ ] Create an 'on-loan' feature, where the owner can mark the puzzle as 'on-loan' and it will no longer display in the puzzle index as an available puzzle.
-- [ ] Send an email to a user when they receive a new message
+- [ ] Send an email to a user when they receive a new message.
-- [ ] Expand to more neighborhoods and create filters for 'nearby'
+- [ ] Expand to more neighborhoods and create filters for 'nearby'.
-- [ ] Create schemas for more types of items to lend/borrow (i.e. books, misc household items, etc)
+- [ ] Create schemas for more types of items to lend/borrow (i.e. books, misc household items, etc).

 ## <div align="center">Acknowledgements</div>
 Thank you to everyone who helped get this game working!